XenonA7/xenons-playable-classes/README.md

 3. In the options menu, there is now a **"mods"** button at the top.
 This brings up the in-game mod manager.
     <img width="826" height="447" alt="modButton" src="https://github.com/user-attachments/assets/0e7f9420-e7b4-44d3-9c49-997d5be746c2" />

-    Search for "Xenon's Playable Classes" and download it.
-The mod manager will automatically install all your dependency mods.
+    Search for "Xenon's Playable Classes" and install it.
+The mod manager will automatically install all the dependency mods too.
    <img width="460" height="296" alt="Screenshot 2025-08-17 122252" src="https://github.com/user-attachments/assets/cf7f6055-b21f-4c66-a7f1-c12353606380" />

     Now you're done!
+Just restart the game and you are good to go!
    >**Note:** All new versions of XPC are save-compatible with previous versions unless otherwise stated in the changelog.